clamsproject/mmif/specifications/notes/vocabulary-redesign.md

 }
 ```

-This is the most intersting one.
-Kaldi creates tokens and it links them to time segments.
+This is the most interesting one.
+Kaldi creates tokens and links them to time segments.
 We define the token by creating a *Token* annotation which anchor to the text document.
-Since the *medium* was set to "m1" any anchor property like *start* or *end* will by default anchor to the audio medium, which is wrong here.
+No *document* metadata was set for tokens because there are more than one text documents, so we do not know what anchor properties like *start* or *end* will anchor to.
 We use the *document* property to make sure that *anchor* properties point to "v2:td1" which is the text document in the view.
+If we only had one text document in the view that tokens anchor to we could have put that in the metadata.

 (4) The time frame: